vrockai/pipeline-test/docs/content.md

 ---

-## Identification of a novel cancer microbiome signature for predicting prognosis of human breast cancer patients.
+## Identification of a novel cancer microbiome signature for predicting prognosis of human breast cancer patients
- 06.11.2021, _AW Mao, H Barck, J Young, A Paley, J- Mao, H Chang_

-Prognosis of breast cancer (BC) patients differs considerably and identifying reliable prognostic biomarker(s) is imperative.
-With evidence that the microbiome plays a critical role in the response to cancer therapies, we aimed to identify a cancer microbiome signature for predicting the prognosis of BC patients.

 [Source](https://doi.org/10.1007/s12094-021-02725-3)

-10.1007/s12094-021-02725-3

 ---